vramana/blog/content/posts/common-voice.md

 Common Voice is a platform for collecting voice dataset for languages other than English.
 [Swecha](https://swecha.org), a local organization, wanted to collect voice samples for my native language Telugu through their own self-hosted version of Common Voice.
-They will use voice sample to train LLM models.
+They will use voice samples to train LLM models.

 It sounded like nice challenge and a good cause.
 So, I agreed and went down a deep rabbit hole.